UntilPush/blog/README.md

 B:u r a great product manager.Why don't u just stick with stocks?

-A:u know me,I look for value,wherever it can be found.In fact,these mortgage backed securities r filled with extremely risky sub-prime adjustable rates.Once the majority of these adjustable rate kick in 2007.The American housing market is over.
+A:u know me,I look for value,wherever it can be found.In fact,these mortgage backed securities r filled
+with extremely risky sub-prime adjustable rates.Once the majority of these adjustable rate kick in 2007.
+The American housing market is over.

 B:OK,just calm down!How much in total?